PEP 659 – Specializing Adaptive Interpreter

 Quickening is the process of replacing slow instructions with faster variants.

-Quickened code has number of advantages over immutable bytecode:
+Quickened code has a number of advantages over immutable bytecode:

 - It can use super-instructions that span lines and take multiple operands.